tessercat/daoistic-book/book.md

 Everyone else gets it
 and I just get lost.

-My poor brain.
+My poor brain,

-It's so confusing.
+it's so confusing.

 Their arguments are brilliant, and I just feel so dim.